 My name is Dan McGlade.
 Based in Shipley, West Yorkshire, I've composed, devised, recorded and performed music for over twenty years - for theatre, film, bands, schools, universities and community groups.

-I've just written the theme and incidental music for Wrongsemble's latest project, a series of short mystery films called HUMBUG, released in December 2020.
+Most recently, I wrote the theme and incidental music for Wrongsemble's latest project - a series of short mystery films called HUMBUG, released in December 2020.
 You can hear and see it in the Portfolio.

 Studying English Literature at the University of Leeds’ Bretton Hall College, I spent an unhealthy amount time haunting the Schools of Music and Drama.
 My final degree reflected this rather cruelly, but you can't have everything...